Silverune/PicoPlant/README.md

 Broadly, most microcontroller code is always broken down into the following sections:

-1. Initialization
+* Initialization
-2. Looping over the input / output
+* Looping over the input / output

-Initialization
+### Initialization

 This can be broken into the following:

-Inputs - data that the microcontroller will process Outputs - communication to the LCD
+* Inputs - data that the microcontroller will process
+* Outputs - communication to the LCD

 Inputs consist of:
-a.
-Temperature sensor (analog-input on-board)
+* Temperature sensor (analog-input on-board)
-b.
-Sensor inputs for the moisture probes (digital GPIO x9)
+* Sensor inputs for the moisture probes (digital GPIO x9)
-c.
-Contrast potentiometer value for debugging (analog-input)
+* Contrast potentiometer value for debugging (analog-input)

 Outputs consist of:
-a.
-Digital nybble lines for displaying a character on the LCD (digital GPIO x4)
+* Digital nybble lines for displaying a character on the LCD (digital GPIO x4)
-b.
-LED control for debugging (digital on-board)
+* LED control for debugging (digital on-board)
-c.
-LCD Enable (digitial GPIO) to facilitate writing of data to the registers
+* LCD Enable (digitial GPIO) to facilitate writing of data to the registers
-d.
-LCD Register Select (digital GPIO) used for controlling where the LCD stores data sent to it
+* LCD Register Select (digital GPIO) used for controlling where the LCD stores data sent to it

 At startup all of these inputs / outputs are configured and the appropriate library classes are passed the desired configuration.
 In most cases the GPIO assignments can be switched around to match a different wiring configuration but any of the on-board sensors need to remain untouched as they are not configurable.
 These are:

-1. Temperature sensor on analog pin 4
+* Temperature sensor on analog pin 4
-2. On-board LED mapped to GPIO pin 25
+* On-board LED mapped to GPIO pin 25

 Neither of these pins appear on the regular pin-out diagram but the software maps to the analog / digital ports just like any other input.